vanvalenlab/kiosk-tf-serving/README.md

 [![Coverage Status](https://coveralls.io/repos/github/vanvalenlab/kiosk-tf-serving/badge.svg?branch=master)](https://coveralls.io/github/vanvalenlab/kiosk-tf-serving?branch=master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](/LICENSE)

 `kiosk-tf-serving` uses [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) to serve deep learning models over gRPC and REST APIs.
-A configuration file is automatically created on startup which allows any model found in a (AWS or GCS) storage bucket to be served.
+A configuration file can be automatically created using `python write_config_file.py` to allow any model found in a (AWS or GCS) storage bucket to be served.

 TensorFlow serving will host all versions of all models in the bucket via RPC and REST APIs.